oakmac/tourney-bot/tournaments/2017-houston-indoor-info.md

 halftime, the stall is at 6 (first utterance of the 'sssssss' in six), the walls and nets are out of bounds, the brick is mid field, and no upside down/blade/or roller pulls.

+#### How many games is my team guaranteed?

+This will be determined based on the final number of teams, but you can expect to play a minimum of 4-5 games, up to a max of 7.

 #### Will there be an opportunity to play indoor pick-up before the tournament?